 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.

-Information about countries and vaccinations required can be found on the links below:
+Information about countries and vaccinations required can be found on the Fit For Travel website

 It is important to make the initial appointment as early as possible - at least 8 weeks before you travel - as you may require further appointments to receive a course of vaccinations and some vaccines have to be ordered.